ganjire/ML2_Project/README.md

 Before you start running the Jupyter Notebook, please note the following:

+- Installing Dependencies:
+To ensure the smooth running of the Jupyter Notebook, you may need to install certain dependencies.
+These dependencies include libraries and packages used throughout the notebook for data manipulation, modeling, and visualization.
+If you encounter any errors related to missing packages, you can install them using !pip install <package_name> directly within your Google Colab notebook.

 - Pre-computed Results:
 All cells in the notebook have been executed, and the outcomes are visible.
 This includes results from data processing, modeling, and evaluations.